PolusAI/image-tools/polus-hdbscan-clustering-plugin/README.md

 This parameter defines the smallest grouping size that should be considered as cluster.
 This is a required parameter.
 The input should be an integer and the value should be greater than 1.

 ### Outlier Cluster ID:
-This parameter sets the outlier cluster ID as -1 else the outlier cluster ID will be 0.
+This parameter sets the outlier cluster ID as 1 else the outlier cluster ID will be 0.
 This is an optional parameter.
-Setting the outlier cluster ID to -1 helps in visualizing the clusters in Neuroglancer.
+Setting the outlier cluster ID to 1 helps in visualizing the clusters in Neuroglancer.

 ## Output:
 The output is a csv file containing the cluster data to which each instance in the data belongs to.
-Outliers are defined as cluster 0.
+Outliers are defined as cluster 0 (if outlier cluster ID is not selected).

 ## Building
 To build the Docker image for the conversion plugin, run